LeonPuchinger/anytialize/README.md

 ### Variables

 * inputs are handled by using "$input" with an index behind it
-* $tp corresponds to the path of the current template
+* $tp points to the path of the current template
+* $cwd points to the path where the anyt is executed in

 An example template config with all available options and example arguments could look like this: